Why Should Women Get Out and Ride?

 After an accident, you should take your motorcycle to a trusted mechanic to determine if the bike can be salvaged.
-The insurance company may provide the name of a shop with which it contracts, but in most cases, the claimant is not required to use the insurance company’s recommended repair facility.
+The insurance company may provide the name of a shop with which it contracts, but in most cases, you are not required to use the insurance company’s recommended repair facility.

 If you don’t have a regular mechanic, you can contact the dealer where you originally purchased the motorcycle.
 Ask a representative in the sales, parts, or service department about the dealer’s ability to perform cosmetic or mechanical repairs on your motorcycle.